Warning: The following article deals with sensitive and violent subjects.

 On the night of the crime, Josh Ryen and his best friend, Christopher Hughes were having a sleepover at Josh’s house.
 Josh told police that he was woken up in the middle of the night by the sound of his mother’s screams.

 The next morning, Christopher’s father showed up at the Ryens’ house looking for his son.
 Many hours had passed since he’d heard from the boy, and he was beginning to worry.
 When he peered through the kitchen’s sliding glass door, all he saw was red.
-He kicked the kitchen door down, ran inside, and that’s where he found Doug and Peggy Ryen stabbed to death, their 10-year-old daughter, Jessica, bloody and lifeless, and his son, Christopher, still and cold.
+He kicked the kitchen door down and ran inside, and that’s where he found Doug and Peggy Ryen stabbed to death, their 10-year-old daughter, Jessica, bloody and lifeless, and his son, Christopher, still and cold.

 Josh Ryen, just eight years old at the time, had had his throat slashed, his skull fractured by an ax, and his ribs fractured, among other injuries.
 He was moving feebly on the ground.